restani/leaflet-legend/README.md

 Things are kinda working, but this is far from a real plugin.
-It could use dynamic adding/removing of layers, grabbing the legend from the service, and many more I'm sure.
+It could use dynamic adding/removing of layers, aliases, grabbing the legend from the service, and many more I'm sure.